Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng05/02/2024

-After publishing the series of articles “Check-in on mountain passes”, SGGP Newspaper received feedback from localities where mountain passes pass, as well as opinions from experts to propose solutions and suggestions to contribute to exploiting the “specialty” of Vietnamese mountain passes to become a safe and attractive destination for domestic tourists, as well as promoting the natural beauty of Vietnam to the world.
+After publishing the series of articles "Check-in on mountain passes", SGGP Newspaper received feedback from localities where mountain passes pass, as well as opinions from experts to propose solutions and suggestions to contribute to exploiting the "specialty" of Vietnamese mountain passes to become a safe and attractive destination for domestic tourists, as well as promoting the natural beauty of Vietnam to the world .

 Mr. NGUYEN HAI QUYNH, Chairman of Community Tourism Association:

-Mountain passes have a special appeal to tourists, but there are also concerns about traffic safety and the safety of tourists' travel experiences when visiting the Northwest routes and spontaneous check-in points.
-The spontaneous creation of check-in points by local people not only poses risks to tourists but also affects the natural landscape and surrounding environment.
+Mountain passes have a special appeal to tourists, but there are also concerns about traffic safety and the safety of tourists' travel experiences when coming to the Northwest routes and spontaneous check-in points.
+The spontaneous creation of check-in points by people not only poses risks to tourists but also affects the natural landscape and surrounding environment.
 The government needs to have specific planning as well as intervention to control the development of check-in points on mountain passes.

 e5a-5015.jpg